FORMAS/.github/profile/README.md

 </picture>

 # FORMAS
-Our research group FORMAS - Formalisms and Semantic Applications - main objective is to study, to analyze and to evaluate semantic approaches, covering from formalisms through applications.
-Our group main research areas are based on five major steps on achieving semantic: Methods, Ontology, Information Extraction, Interoperability and Formal Validation.
+FORMAS Research Center on Data ans Natural Language aims to study, analyze and evaluate semantic-based approaches.
+Our main research areas are based on five major pillars on semantic-based area: Methods, Ontology, Information Extraction, Interoperability and Big Data.
 We deeply analyze each one of these approaches focusing on obtaining high levels of semantic and pragmatic comprehension.
 Visite our [website](http://formas.ufba.br/) for more informations.

 ### Our Main Projects